The COVID-19 pandemic has caused many healthcare organizations to go remote.

 So I would like to just talk briefly about the HIPAA Autopilot product that Planet HIPAA has owned and invented.
 And what we like to say is HIPAA compliance just got easier.
 So what’s in the HIPAA autopilot product?
 So we provide customized annual risk analysis, guided HIPAA risk management processes, customized HIPAA policies and procedures, customized to your organization and your systems that you have.
 Unlimited online annual staff training that’s refreshed every year, customized business associate agreements, secure online documentation.

-HIPAA Autopilot is an online software as a solution that makes HIPAA compliance easy for you to not only attain, but then continue to maintain HIPAA compliance.
+HIPAA Autopilot is an online software as a solution that makes HIPAA-friendly easy for you to not only attain, but then continue to maintain HIPAA compliance.
 We do that through monthly tasks, small, teeny, tiny tasks that keep you in compliance that show that good faith judgment that you are working on your compliance on an ongoing basis.
 We provide monthly staff education that helps staff know what to expect or if there’s a hot topic going on to let them know about it.

 And then we provide webinars for you that are managing HIPAA compliance so that you feel more comfortable not only with the product, but with the regulations.
 One of the things we also take pride in is when there is an emergency or trending issues, we make sure that our product is agile.
 So we’ve added some COVID-19 HIPAA updates.
 So we have a HIPAA telehealth policy that’s now available.
 We have specific HIPAA telehealth training available for your staff.